Strange96/LogOps/README.md

 `Name of log parser` is a name that you used for creating code.

+E.g. if running locally and the company id/license is 'abcd-1234', the agent license is 'xyz-42' and you named your code 'mycode', run:

+`python3 Agent.py abcd-1234 xyz-42 http://localhost:30077/auth http://localhost:30077/getParserHost mycode`

 The command will start the Agent which will send the content of the files in the current working directory (that is Log-Agent/Files).

 The logs that are created and the alarms which are raised by parsing the logs, which are sent by the Agent, can be found on the website under the `Log management and Alarm management` menus.